-Corequisites: BIOL R170 or MST R170.
+Corequisites: MST R170 or BIOL R170.

 Topics in marine geology are related to current resource management issues in this region.
 This course includes the study of requirements and applications of federal, state, and local laws and regulations related to marine resource management.
 Field trips will be to natural areas where geological, biological, and oceanographic interactions can be observed.
-(Same as MST R178) Field trips will be required.
+(Same as MST R178).
+Course is offered Pass/No Pass (P/NP) at student's option.
+Transfer credit: CSU

-GLOBAL STUDIES
+GENERAL STUDIES